metacpan/metacpan-cpan-extracted/distros/M/Math-NLopt/CONTRIBUTING.md

 Working without Dist::Zilla
 ---------------------------

-This directory contains a working Build.PL that will allow you to work without `Dist::Zilla`.
+This directory contains a working Makefile.PL that will allow you to work without `Dist::Zilla`.

 If you have installed dependencies into a local directory, make sure that